Email FacebookTwitterMenu burgerClose thin

 What Is Net Worth and How to Calculate It?

 Net worth can be a useful way to measure how you’re doing with your money.
-It can be helpful to review your net worth at least once a year, though if you’re focused on growing wealth you may want to recalculate it month to month.
+It can be helpful to review your net worth at least once a year, though if you’re focused on growing wealth you may want to track it on a month-to-month basis.
 You can also use your net worth as a measuring stick to compare yourself against other people in your age and income range to see if you’re keeping pace with the average net worth.

 Tips for Increasing Net Worth